A Scalable AutoML Approach Based on Graph Neural Networks: The Scalable Meta-Learning

 \subsection{Graph Representation of Code Semantics}

-{\sysname} leverages {\sysGC}~\cite{graph4code} to statically analyze Python programs into graphs used for model training. {\sysGC} is optimized to efficiently process millions of Python programs, performing interprocedural data flow and control flow analysis to examine for instance, what happens to data that is read from a Pandas dataframe, how it gets manipulated and transformed, and what transformers or estimators get called on the dataframe. {\sysGC}'s graphs make it explicit what APIs and functions are invoked on objects without the need to model the used libraries themselves; hence {\sysGC} can scale static analysis to millions of programs.
+Static and dynamic program analysis techniques could be used to abstract the semantics of programs and extract language-independent representations of code.
+A program source code is examined in the static analysis without running the program.
+In contrast, dynamic analysis examines the source code during runtime to collect memory traces and more detailed statistics specific to the analysis technique.
+Unlike static analysis, dynamic analysis helps in capturing more rich semantics from programs with the high cost of execution and storing massive memory traces.
+ML portals, such as Kaggle, have hundreds of thousands of ML pipelines with no instructions for running or managing the environments of these pipelines. {\sysname} combines dataset embedding with static code analysis tools, such as {\sysGC}~\cite{graph4code}, to enrich the collected semantics of ML pipelines while avoiding the need to run them.

+{\sysGC} is optimized to efficiently process millions of Python programs, performing interprocedural data flow and control flow analysis to examine for instance, what happens to data that is read from a Pandas dataframe, how it gets manipulated and transformed, and what transformers or estimators get called on the dataframe. {\sysGC}'s graphs make it explicit what APIs and functions are invoked on objects without the need to model the used libraries themselves; hence {\sysGC} can scale static analysis to millions of programs.
 Figures~\ref{running_ex} and \ref{static_analysis} show a small code snippet and its corresponding static analysis graph from {\sysGC}, respectively.
 As shown in Figure \ref{static_analysis}, the graph captures control flow (gray edges), data flow (black edges), as well as numerous other nodes and edges that are not shown in the figure.
 Examples of these nodes and edges include those capturing location of calls inside a script file and function call parameters.
 For example, {\sysGC} generates a graph of roughly 1600 nodes and 3700 edges for a Kaggle ML pipeline script of 72 lines of code.
 The number of nodes and edges dominate the complexity of training a graph generator model.